[Information] Quaker Run Fire

 The East Coast boasts its own array of beautiful mountains, bursting with life.
 The Appalachian Trail is a popular trek that spans the Appalachia, and 105 miles of it lies within Shenandoah National Park.
 The park is a wooded wonderland, full of breathtaking views.
 The vistas you’ll witness are nothing short of spectacular.
 With over 70 overlooks, you may have trouble picking a favorite spot.
 Visitors can come any time of year.
 Each season holds its own unique charm, keeping the park ever-changing.

-Shenandoah National Park is a place where you will find cascading waterfalls (some over 90 feet high), awe-inspiring geologic features, and quiet wooded hollows.
+Shenandoah National Park is a place where you will find cascading waterfalls (some over 90 feet high), awe-inspiring geological features, and quiet wooded hollows.
 Shenandoah provides not only a beautiful setting, but a functional one.
 If you love recreation, this is a perfect park for you.
 Families and people of all ages will have no trouble finding something to do.
-Skyline Drive, the park’s main road, is just the start and many adventures lie beyond its path.

-Recent water testing at South River and Dundo Picnic Grounds shows water may contain microbial contamination.
-Water should NOT be consumed or used for washing dishes and hands without boiling it first
+Water testing at South River and Dundo Picnic Grounds and Dundo Campground shows water may contain microbial contamination.
+Water should NOT be consumed or used for washing dishes and hands without boiling it first.

-Parking can be tricky to come across during peak seasons in Summer and early Fall, as many visitors not only fill the campgrounds but also drive along Skyline Drive, viewing all the glorious overlooks.
+Parking can be tricky to come across during peak seasons in summer and early fall, as many visitors not only fill the campgrounds but also drive along Skyline Drive, viewing all the glorious overlooks.
 Multiple campgrounds at the park provide sites that allow for larger rigs and longer trailers to find a spot to rest.
 Pull through spaces and deeply set sites among the trees are an ideal setting.
-When travelling in Winter seasons, be prepared for country roads, parts of Skyline drive, and certain parking areas to be blocked off due to weather conditions.
+When traveling in winter seasons, be prepared for country roads, parts of Skyline Drive, and certain parking areas to be blocked off due to weather conditions.
 Before driving to the park, be sure to call the park’s automated line to see if Skyline Drive is open.